FAQ

 Yes.
 Papua is remote and sensitive.
 River levels, weather, boat timing, local permissions and village rhythm can all affect the plan.
 Flexibility is part of doing it honestly.

 A bemo is a small local bus used across Indonesia for people, luggage, supplies and almost everything else.
-It is simple, local and part of the experience.
+It is simple, local and part of the Flores overland route.

 It is not a luxury setup.
 Expect long travel days, simple guesthouses or homestays, changing roads and a lot of real local travel.
 That is exactly what gives the route depth.

-Yes, with good weather and the right village rhythm, participation or close observation is definitely possible.
-It is never staged and never guaranteed on demand; it depends on sea conditions, season, boats and the community.
+Yes, with good weather and the right village rhythm, close observation can be possible on the Flores route to Lamalera.
+It is never staged or guaranteed on demand; it depends on sea conditions, season, boats and the community.

 Yes, that can be built in.
 Staying longer may make the return journey more intense, because later transport legs or flight schedules need to be matched carefully.